-To fully see and appreciate what Britain has to offer, you need to head out of London, here is a northern route of some places to explore the history, countryside, cities, towns and coasts
+To fully see and appreciate what Britain has to offer, you need to head out of London, here is a northern route to explore the history, countryside, cities, towns and coasts

 Heading north from London stopping at some recommended places on the way with suggestions for side visits.
 The north is quite different in many ways to the south, in particular the people are generally considered more straightforward and friendlier, you will also encounter a range of accents.
 Tourists from overseas are less common and away from the large cities in particular you will be out of the ordinary rather than yet another tourist.
 You'll also find that away from the south east the price of almost everything is lower.